 Biological Bases of Behavior

 During this mod, students focus on the role of biological functioning in behavior.
-Students will get an introduction to basic concepts in neuroscience including the functions of neurons, neurotransmitters, hormones, and areas of the brain, and genetic determinants of behavior.
-Additionally, students will delve into the role of consciousness, effects of psychoactive drugs, and the impact of stress on our physical and mental health.
-In the perception and sensation portion, students will examine the structures of our body that interpret sensory information as well as the role of experience and expectations in our perception.
-Lastly, students will learn about motivational forces, theories on emotion, and the impact of stress.
-Students will be assessed through a variety of means including traditional tests, writing assignments, and projects.
+Students are introduced to basic concepts in neuroscience including the functions of neurons, neurotransmitters, hormones, and areas of the brain, and genetic determinants of behavior.
+Additionally, students delve into the role of consciousness, effects of psychoactive drugs, and the impact of stress on our physical and mental health.
+In the perception and sensation portion, students examine the structures of the body that interpret sensory information as well as the roles of experience and expectations in our perception.
+Lastly, students learn about motivational forces, theories on emotion, and the impact of stress.
+Students are assessed through a variety of means including traditional tests, writing assignments, and projects.

 Cognition, Learning and Intelligence